Can fully charging your electric car damage the battery?

-It might be tempting to fully charge the battery in your electric car.
-After all, you like to leave your house with the batteries on your smartphone and fitness tracker charged to 100 percent, right?
+It is tempting to fully charge the battery in your electric car.
+After all, you like to leave the house with the battery in your smartphone charged to 100 percent, right?

-However, while the occasional full charge isn’t a problem, you should avoid charging an electric car to 100 percent unless absolutely necessary.
-Failure to do so will reduce the battery’s longevity and put a dent in the car’s projected electric range.
+However, while the occasional full charge isn’t a problem, you should avoid charging an electric car to 100 percent on a regular basis.
+Doing so will reduce the battery’s longevity and, over time, put a dent in the car’s potential driving range.

 Why an 80 percent charge is best

 The lithium-ion batteries that power the vast majority of electric cars are most efficient at charge levels of between 20 percent and 80 percent.
-It’s why a lot of electric cars will stop charging at 80 percent, while many home and public chargers give you the option to stop charging when the battery reaches the desired level.
+It’s why a lot of car manufacturers quote charging times to 80 percent, and why many home and public chargers provide the option to stop charging when the battery reaches a desired level.

 Don’t take our word for it.
-Hyundai, which currently offers the Ioniq 5, Ioniq 6 and Kona electric vehicles, says: ‘It is recommended to stop charging at 80 percenr.
+Hyundai, which currently offers the Ioniq 5, Ioniq 6 and Kona Electric and new Inster EVs, says: ‘It is recommended to stop charging at 80 percent.
 While this reduces range, it can increase battery lifespan.
 Another advantage is that it leaves room for regenerative braking, which is often turned off if the battery is at full charge to avoid overcharging the batteries.’

 This is a view echoed by Tesla supremo, Elon Musk, who in response to a question about charging to full capacity, said: “At 100 percent stage of charge, regen braking doesn’t work, because the battery is full, so [the] car is less energy efficient.”